 · Cash-paying buyers will pay for their items before check-paying buyers.
 Please bring cash (especially singles).
 After the monies are taken in, the sellers shall receive their payments.

-Disclaimer: Neither the members of Ring 59 nor the auctioneer shall be held responsible for any accidents or injuries caused by any items sold.
+Disclaimer: Neither the members of GNHMS nor the auctioneer shall be held responsible for any accidents or injuries caused by any items sold.
 Neither shall they be liable for deficiencies of items sold.
 All complaints regarding quality or serviceability of purchased items should be taken up with the seller (person who offered them for auction).